-7.7 Special Dietary Requirements
+7.6 Special Dietary Requirements

 The College will seek to respond to the needs of members with special dietary requirements.
-Vegetarian options are routinely available.
+Vegetarian and vegan options are routinely available.
 Other special dietary requirements should be discussed in the first instance with the Catering Manager, who will try to prepare appropriate meals if this can reasonably be arranged, though the College cannot guarantee to fulfil all individual requests.

-Diners must specify any dietary requirements for a Formal dinner via the online dinner booking system.
-This must be done before booking closes at 12 o'clock noon, four days prior to the Dinner.
+Diners must specify any dietary requirements for a Formal dinner via the online DBS.